RTMecha/BetterLegacy/snapshots.md

 ### Story
 - All cutscenes are now at a pre-polish state.
 - You can now view cutscenes of levels you've beaten.
+- Challenge mode and game settings can be used after you SS rank a level in the story mode.

 ### Core
 - Color hex modifiers now allow for overriding opacity if the hex code is 8 digits in length. (the last two digits representing opacity)